On this page

 Frequently asked questions

-Does this require re-instrumentation?
+Does session matching require re-instrumentation?

 What are the tradeoffs with time-based matching?